Charles Webster Leadbeater: How Theosophy Came to Me

-During the few weeks of traveling from Egypt to India, Blavatsky radically transformed the personality of Leadbeater, who was "an ordinary lawn-tennis-playing curate—well-meaning and conscientious... incredibly shy and retiring," making him a worthy disciple of mahatmas.
+During the few weeks of travelling from Egypt to India, Blavatsky radically transformed the personality of Leadbeater, who was "an ordinary lawn-tennis-playing curate—well-meaning and conscientious... incredibly shy and retiring," making him a worthy disciple of the mahatmas.
 (Note: Senkevich wrote: "The last trip of Blavatsky to India was described in memoirs by Charles Leadbeater, who was a young rural Anglican priest that had just joined the Theosophical Society.
 He had been accompanying Blavatsky from England to Port Said, from there – to Colombo, and then – to Madras.")

-During a brief stop in Ceylon, Blavatsky who together with Olcott even earlier became a Buddhist invited Leadbeater to follow the example of the founders of the Theosophical Society.
+During a brief stop in Ceylon, Blavatsky, who together with Olcott had already become a Buddhist, invited Leadbeater to follow the example of the founders of the Theosophical Society.
 The author writes that she believed that since he was a Christian priest, his public demonstration of Buddhism could convince both Hindus and Buddhists of the honesty of his intentions and would allow him to become more useful for the mahatmas.

-After three times pronouncing of a praise to the Lord Buddha: "I reverence the Blessed One, the Holy One, the Perfect in Wisdom," Leadbeater recitated on the Pali sacred formula of the Tisarana and then the Pancha Sila.
+After three times pronouncing a praise to the Lord Buddha: "I reverence the Blessed One, the Holy One, the Perfect in Wisdom," Leadbeater recited the Pali sacred formula of the Tisarana and then the Pancha Sila.
 (Note: Leadbeater "took pansil, formally becoming a Buddhist, in Colombo, Ceylon, and then arrived in Adyar in December 1884.")

-Upon arrival in Madras, Blavatsky has spoken in front of the Hindustanies who filled the room, indignant at the actions of the Christian missionaries.
+Upon arrival in Madras, Blavatsky spoke in front of the Hindustanis who filled the room, indignant at the actions of the Christian missionaries.

 "When at last she was allowed to speak, she began very well by saying how touched she was by this enthusiastic reception, and how it showed her what she had always known, that the people of India would not accept tamely these vile, cowardly, loathsome and utterly abominable slanders, circulated by these unspeakable—but here she became so vigorously adjectival that the Colonel hurriedly intervened, and somehow persuaded her to resume her seat, while he called upon an Indian member to offer a few remarks."
 (Note: "As soon as the audience was quiet, Blavatsky began her fierce speech directed against Christian missionaries.
 In it, she used such an obscene word that Olcott jumped up in terror and looked pleadingly at her.")